FearghalM/DailyNewsSummarizer/README.md

 # DailyNewsSummarizer
-DailyNewsSummarizer is a super user-friendly tool that makes staying informed a breeze!
-Our handy GUI news aggregator delivers quick and easy news updates tailored to your interests.
-We gather articles from all over, condense them down, and send you a daily email so you can stay in the loop without feeling overwhelmed.

-Plus, setting up DailyNewsSummarizer is a piece of cake!
-It runs on Windows Task Scheduler, so no installation is necessary - just a few clicks and you're good to go.
-Stay informed without the hassle with DailyNewsSummarizer!
+Hey there!
+Are you tired of sifting through countless news articles to find updates on your favourite topics?
+Look no further than DailyNewsSummarizer!
+Our user-friendly GUI news aggregator makes it easy to stay informed without feeling overwhelmed.

+Simply choose your keywords of interest, select the maximum number of daily emails you'd like to receive, and provide us with your email address.
+We'll take care of the rest by collecting news articles, summarizing them, and sending you a daily email digest.

+One of the best parts?
+DailyNewsSummarizer is super easy to set up thanks to Windows Task Scheduler.
+No need for complicated installations - just add your email address and password to the .env file during the initial setup.

+Stay updated without the hassle - give DailyNewsSummarizer a try today! 📰✨